 Hard-working (strong trait) retail associate, skilled in POS tech and inventory management (2 key skills).
 Seeking to increase sales and customer loyalty (what you hope to do for the company) as a Sales Associate at Chiller Outfitters (the position and company name).
 Built volunteer retail experience at Goodwill as cashier and restocker, receiving management commendation for excellent customer communication.

-You need to tailor every resume objective to the description of the job on offer.
-Look for keywords related to necessary qualifications and responsibilities.
+There’s one more thing.
+You can’t just write one general resume introduction.
+You need to tailor every resume objective to the job offer.
+Look for keywords related to qualifications and responsibilities.
 Then, mention those in your objective.

 Here’s a description of a legal assistant job with the most important keywords marked:

-Here’s her tailored career objective for a resume.
-Notice how the highlighted fragments match the job description:
+Here’s her tailored career objective for a resume, with highlighted fragments that match the job description:

 Engaged, organized graduate with Duke Continuing Studies Legal Assistant Certificate, specializing in real estate law(1).
 2+ years of experience in coordinating and organizing(2) key communications(3) and scheduling executive calendars(4) for the Tiffany Group team.
 Seeking to join Hogan & Partners to deliver excellence, timeliness, and attention to detail preparing wire transfers(5), arrangements, and expense reports(6).

 See that?
-For your career objective on a resume to work equally well, you need to pick those nuggets from your experience and education that fit your desired job like spandex.
+For your own career objective on a resume, you need to pick those nuggets from your experience and education that fit your desired job like spandex.

 Organized and motivated employee able to apply time management and organizational skills in various environments.
 Seeking to join Acme Corp as an administrative assistant to help ensure good internal communications and budget management.